crowdagger/crowbook/guide/config.md

 ======================

-If you want to use Crowbook for your book, this configuration file is all you'll have to add (assuming you already have the book in Markdown files; if you don't, you'll also have to write a book first, but that's besides the scope of this document).
+If you want to use Crowbook for your book, this configuration file is all you'll have to add, beside the Markdown files containing the text of your book.

 The format is not very complicated.
 This is an example of it: